knative-extensions/container-freezer/README.md

 ko apply -f config/
 ```

-This will install the daemon for the container-freezer, the required permissions, and a service for the daemon.
-By default, the service has the endpoint http://freeze-service.knative-serving.svc.cluster.local:9696, which we'll need in the next step.

-Note: in the future, it will also be possible to install via `kubectl apply -f container-freezer.yaml`

 ### Enable concurrency endpoint in Knative Serving

 By default, Knative does not enable the freezing capability.
 We can enable it by providing a value for `concurrency-state-endpoint` in the Knative Serving [deployment configmap](https://github.com/knative/serving/blob/main/config/core/configmaps/deployment.yaml):